getproducthub/codex-container/PORTER.md

 ## 4. Updating the command or image
 - Edit `args` (or add `command`) in `porter.yaml` to change what Codex executes.
-- Rebuild and push the image after modifying the container contents: `docker build ... && docker push ...`.
+- If Porter manages the build (Option A), commit the changes and rerun the job; Porter will rebuild automatically.
-- Trigger a new Porter job to pick up the changes.
+- If you supply a prebuilt image (Option B), rebuild and push with `docker build ... && docker push ...`, then rerun the job.

 ## 5. Troubleshooting
 - **Job fails immediately**: check `porter jobs logs codex-task` for Codex CLI errors (authentication, arguments, etc.).